cvra/robot-software/docs/architecture/hardware2020.md

 ![2020 hardware architecture overview](hardware2020.png)

-The robot is organized around a master board running a STM32F4.
+The robot is organized around a master board, which is a shield for a Raspberry Pi 4.
 This board is responsible for most of the high-level tasks in the robot:

 * Odometry